Connect with a certified trainer for free

 Symptoms

-• Feeling like you have a pebble in your shoe
+• A sensation of having a small pebble or object in your shoe

-• Pain that develops gradually over several weeks rather than suddenly
+• Gradual onset of pain over several weeks rather than a sudden injury

-• Signs of forefoot overload from repetitive impact
+• Signs of forefoot overload caused by repetitive impact or pressure

 When to see a doctor